phunkie/effect/docs/index.md

    - Exit Codes and Error Handling

 4. [Blocker](blocker.md)
-   - Understanding Blocking Operations
+   - What is a blocker
-   - Managing Blocking Contexts
+   - Working with blockers
    - Best Practices

 5. [Combinators](combinators.md)
-   - Map and FlatMap
+   - Map and Filter
    - Sequence and Traverse
    - Race and Timeout
    - Error Handling